SwiftUIX/SwiftUIX/README.md

 # Credits

 SwiftUIX was created and is primarily maintained by [@vmanot](https://github.com/vmanot), and is currently being built with the help of [@siddarthgandhi](https://github.com/siddarthgandhi).

+# Support

+SwiftUIX is and will always be free and open.
+Maintaining SwiftUIX, however, is a time-consuming endeavour.
+If you're reliant on SwiftUIX for your app/project and would like to see it grow, consider contributing/donating as way to help.